Towns & Places

 During the war between the Pawnee and Delaware in the Smoky Hill Valley in 1857, many pioneers sought refuge in Riley County.
 When they were assured that the Indians would not wage war in their locality, they returned.
 Late in the summer of 1864, Indian troubles in Nebraska again frightened the settlers in Clay County from their homes.

 At the outbreak of the Civil War, Clay was still an unorganized county with few inhabitants.
-However, 47 men responded to the calls for volunteers and enlisted in the Union army.
-The settlers, few as they were, were much depleted by the troublous times of the Civil War.
-In 1860 there were eleven families in what is now the Wakefield District, but by 1863 only two men were left, J. M. Quimby and Edward Kerby, while the only men left on Mall Creek were Lorenzo Gates and John Butler.
+However, 47 men responded to the calls for volunteers and enlisted in the Union Army.
+The settlers, few as they were, were much depleted by the troublesome times of the Civil War.
+In 1860, there were eleven families in what is now the Wakefield District, but by 1863, only two men were left, J. M. Quimby and Edward Kerby, while the only men left on Mall Creek were Lorenzo Gates and John Butler.